3Jlou4eJluk/projects/genetic_algorithm/readme.txt

 The function(function F5(x: single): single;) is set in the genetic_task.pas module.
 Constants A, B, M are set in the types.pas module.
-The program searches for the maximum of the function on the segment A, B, which is discretized by 2 to the power of M points.
+The program searches for the maximum of the function on the segment A, B, which is discretized by 2^M points.

 This genetic algorithm assumes the functions of selection, crossing and mutation.